If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Leasehold information form

-The Leasehold Information Form is a key document in the conveyancing process.
+The Leasehold Information Form is an important document in the conveyancing process.
 It provides details about your lease, service charges, and ground rent.
 Having this form ready streamlines the selling process.

 The Property Information Form contains details about your shared ownership home, including boundaries, disputes, and alterations.
-Completing this form accurately is crucial for transparency with potential buyers.
+Completing this form accurately is necessary for transparency with buyers.

 Marketing your shared ownership property